Interview: Abel Makura Mining Systems and Innovation expert

 KS – As a country do you think we are ready for autonomous vehicles like dump trucks and other mining technology?

 AM – I believe as a country we’re ready for autonomous vehicles if we’re to look at the infrastructure and economic side of things.
-However, as a country, we need to first resolve the issues of data availability, ownership and reliability, system security and data breach as well as malwares and cyber attacks before we can embark on this technology as these pose a serious hindrance to the success of autonomous mining.
+However, as a country, we need to first resolve the issues of data availability, ownership and reliability, system security and data breach as well as malware and cyber-attacks before we can embark on this technology as these pose a serious hindrance to the success of autonomous mining.

 KS – Besides mining what is Abel Makura into?

-AM – Besides mining, I’m also a farmer who’s into cattle Ranching with a sizeable herd of beef cattle and also into agronomy and delivers tonnes of maize to the GMB
+AM – Besides mining, I’m also a farmer who’s into cattle Ranching with a sizeable herd of beef cattle and also into agronomy and delivering tonnes of maize to the GMB